 Detailed Program

-Fostering Open Science Practices throughout the Research Lifecycle (Angeliki Tzouganatou)
+Fostering Open Science Practices throughout the Research Lifecycle

 In this talk, we will delve into the pivotal role of Open Science beyond publishing, emphasizing its importance throughout the entire research cycle for fostering innovation, transparency, and inclusivity.
 We will explore how open practices can democratize science in the digital ecosystem, promoting equitable access to information and a culture of collaboration fostering community governance.
 The talk will highlight and demonstrate OpenAIRE's comprehensive suite of services, putting these principles into practice.
 Join us to discover how Open Science practices are forging a more accessible and equitable future within the digital research landscape.

-Angeliki Tzouganatou is a Research Project Manager & Open Infrastructure Specialist in OpenAIRE AMKE, leveraging open and fair practices for championing open scholarship.
+Angeliki Tzouganatou is a Research Project Manager and a Open Infrastructure Specialist in OpenAIRE AMKE, leveraging open and fair practices for championing open scholarship.
 She holds a PhD (2023) from the University of Hamburg with a thesis titled “Openness and Fairness in the Digital Ecosystem: on the Participation Gap in Cultural Knowledge Production”, in the context of a MSCA fellowship.
 Angeliki also holds a MSc in Digital Heritage from the University of York and boasts an extensive background in digital heritage, having contributed to numerous research projects and worked within several cultural institutions in this field.

 Data Governance Act explained (Giovanni Comandè)